nfsi-canada/EarthquakeSeisToolsMATLAB/README_EarthquakeSeisToolsMATLAB.txt

 function as intended.
 Testing was mostly performed on WINDOWS with MATLAB 2017a.
 There may be slight modifications required for operation with other versions of MATLAB or in UNIX or MAC environments, especially for codes that read or write external files.

+Please feel free to send any questions or bug reports to: ap.plourde@dal.ca

     - Alexandre P. Plourde